canjs/canjs/_index.md

 The [Use with other libraries](#use_with_other_libraries) section details the minor differences among use with other libraries.
 The [Examples](#examples) section has other awesome examples of how you can put CanJS to good use.
+There is also an [online test suite](http://ci.javascriptmvc.com/jobs/can/test/test.html).

 ## can.Construct `can.Construct( [classProperties,] [prototypeProperties] )`